 - Some organics are required to have EPA registration, the same as synthetic chemicals.
 Always look for the "warning," "caution," or "danger" messages.

-It may be surprising, but an organic weed killer may be considered safe for lawn weeds and not safe near food crops.
+- It may be surprising, but an organic weed killer may be considered safe for lawn weeds and not safe near food crops.
 Read the label to learn if a product is safe around the veggie garden.
 Also, see the EPA’s list of food-safe herbicide ingredients.
-Then check the ingredients on products you are considering.
+Then check the ingredients on the products you are considering.

 - Any herbicide should be used when bees and pollinators are least active.
 Some organic herbicides can be harmful to pollinators such as bees.
 Read the label.